btnguyenPersonal/edit/tasks.md

 don't move file explorer cursor all the time, and just press = to refocus

+Use  the  addchstr()  family  of functions for fast screen-painting of text  when  you  know the text doesn't contain any control characters.
+   Try  to  make  attribute changes infrequent on your screens.
+Don't use the immedok() option!

 copy/paste to system clipboard in background

 get multiline cached and only recalculated every second